rohanakut/iCAD-Dental-Test/README.md

 # Results:
 I have tested this dataset on a pretrained model(transfer learning) as well as custom architecture.
 The custom architecture did not give very good results.
 I believe thats because the transfer learning model already was pretrained on a significantly larger dataset.
 Hence transfer learning out performed custom architecture.
+The following were my results post training of 10 epochs:

 # Steps to recreate the code: